CDCgov/prime-reportstream/prime-router/docs/getting_started.md

 ## Git Hooks

 We make use of git hooks in this repository and rely on them for certain levels of protections against CI/CD failures and other incidents.
 Install/activate these hooks by invoking either `prime-router/cleanslate.sh` or by directly invoking `.environment/githooks.sh install`.
+This is a _repository-level_ setting, you _must_ activate the git hooks in every clone on every device you have.

 ### pre-commit: Gitleaks